Find the best paper shredder

 If you want to minimize the chance of a paper jam you can look for a paper shredder with special ‘anti paper jam’ technology.
 These shredders are equipped with an extra powerful engine which pulls the paper through during a paper jam.
 The jam-proof shredders also prevent a paper jam with a sensor which detects when you want to shred too many sheets of paper at once.

-A new shredder fresh out of the box works very smoothly.
-To keep it this way you need to perform some maintenance every once in a while.
+How do you maintain and clean your paper shredder?
+And why is this important?
+A new shredder fresh out of the box runs very smoothly.
+To keep it running this way you need to perform maintenance every once in a while.
 You can achieve this by oiling the cutting blades.

 For oiling a shredder you need official shredder oil that is manufactured by the brand of your shredder.
-The oil ensures the cutting blades run smoothly and you keep the blades sharp for a longer period of time.
+The oil ensures that the cutting blades run smoothly and you keep the blades in good condition for a longer period of time.
 Oil comes in small bottles or pre-oiled sheets.

 Keep your shredder in top condition